bwsnetwork/bwscoin/COMMANDS.md

   -rpckeepalive
        RPC support for HTTP persistent connections (default: 1)

-RPC SSL options: (see the PAI Coin Wiki for SSL setup instructions)
+RPC SSL options: (see the BWS Coin Wiki for SSL setup instructions)

   -rpcssl
        Use OpenSSL (https) for JSON-RPC connections